 Car Drying Towel

 - This drying cloth is optional since the car washing kit above comes with drying towels.

 - I add this since you may find the supplied drying towels in the car washing kit to be too big to comfortably and effectively work with.

 - This highly rated drying cloth is very often the perfect balance between big enough, but not too big for drying your car.

-Gilmour Full Size Metal Pistol Grip Nozzle With Threaded Front
+Gilmour 857302-1001 Full Size Zinc Pistol Grip Nozzle with Threaded Front, Silver

 - The very anti-climatic water nozzle that is the winning balance in my opinion.